 Here at UWM, we are fortunate to have Dr. Margaret Noodin, who is nationally recognized for her long term, advanced studies and advocacy for the survival of the Ojibwe language.
 Ideally, should UWM hire other native language professors, the future funds would be used to support the formal instruction in those languages as well.

 This Scholarship is in keeping with EQI’s commitment to the education of American Indians and about American Indians.
 We are pleased to provide scholarship assistance to licensed teachers, soon-to-be licensed in the K-12 setting, and community leaders with an interest in teaching a language of the native people of Wisconsin.
-The scholarship is also open to those pursuing an advanced degree with the intent of teaching the language at a college or university level.
+The scholarship is also open to those pursuing advanced degrees with intent of teaching the language at a community, college, or university level.
 This scholarship is a topic based scholarship and is not based on need.

-Scholarship Amount: When funding is available, each semester, one (1) scholarship will be awarded covering 90% of the cost for a 4 credit language course at UWM.
+Scholarship Amount: When funding is available, each semester, at least one (1) scholarship will be awarded covering 90% of the cost for a 4 credit language course at UWM.
 The student is responsible for 10% of the tuition.
 This financial requirement illustrates your commitment to the program.

 To Support this Scholarship: If you would like to support this scholarship fund with a donation there are a few options.